gnucybersafetylab/korea-race24.github.io/rules.md

 1. **Vehicle Class** allows only cars that meet the following constraints:

     1. The vehicle is constructed according to the official [bill of materials](https://f1tenth.readthedocs.io/en/stable/getting_started/build_car/bom.html).
 The teams are allowed to use components of similar or lower specifications.
     2. Each vehicle will be inspected as a part of qualification whether it meets the criteria.
-In case the criteria are not met, the vehicle is moved to the Open Class.
+In case the criteria are not met, the vehicle cannot participate.
     3. **F1TENTH Competition is a battle of algorithms.
 Any hardware that should turn the odds in your favor is not allowed**.
     4. _Chassis_:
         Any chassis listed as *1:10 scale* car is allowed.
 Preferably **1:10 Traxxas** (e.g., [TRA74054](https://traxxas.com/products/models/electric/ford-fiesta-st-rally), [TRA6804R](https://traxxas.com/products/models/electric/6804Rslash4x4platinum), [TRA68086](https://traxxas.com/products/models/electric/slash-4x4-tsm)), but generally, any chassis with similar dimensions is allowed.
 Both 4WD and 2WD are permitted.